melktr/MCA-2022/README.md

 ***Metadata about the file itself:***

-*title (plus an optional subtitle if there is one): name of the transcribed piece *composer: name of the individual(s)/band who created the musical work *lyricist: name of the individual(s)/band who wrote the lyrics *arranger: name of the person/band responsible for the particular arrangement of the piece of music *encoder: name of the individual(s) that encoded the file *source: source from which the file was transcribed *size: physical size of the file itself
+*title (plus an optional subtitle if there is one): name of the transcribed piece

+*composer: name of the individual(s)/band who created the musical work

+*lyricist: name of the individual(s)/band who wrote the lyrics

+*arranger: name of the person/band responsible for the particular arrangement of the piece of music

+*encoder: name of the individual(s) that encoded the file

+*source: source from which the file was transcribed

+*size: physical size of the file itself

-*publisher: name of the individual/organisation responsible for the publication of the piece of work *publisher’s location: postal address or at least a city of the publisher *date: date of publication
+*publisher: name of the individual/organisation responsible for the publication of the piece of work

+*publisher’s location: postal address or at least a city of the publisher

+*date: date of publication

 *usage restrictions: legal statute of the work regarding its distribution, publication, etc.

 ***Metadata about the encoding process:***

-*editorial changes: description of any editorial practices that happened during the transcription of the file *project description: describes the purpose for which the file was created
+*editorial changes: description of any editorial practices that happened during the transcription of the file

+*project description: describes the purpose for which the file was created

 ***Metadata about the original piece (if the source of transcription is different from the original piece):***

 *title: name of the original piece

-*arranger: name of the arranger of the original piece *composer: name of the individual(s) reponsible for the creation of the original musical work *lyricist: name of the individual(s) that wrote the lyrics for the original work *year: year of the orignal work's creation
+*arranger: name of the arranger of the original piece

+*composer: name of the individual(s) reponsible for the creation of the original musical work

+*lyricist: name of the individual(s) that wrote the lyrics for the original work

+*year: year of the orignal work's creation

 ### &#10238;TASK 2: Modifying the MEI file

-The MEI file was updated to contain the above listed metadata and can be accessed [here](https://github.com/melktr/MCA-2022/blob/master/Labs/Week%205/XASupdated.mei) .
+The MEI file was updated to contain some of the above listed metadata and can be accessed [here](https://github.com/melktr/MCA-2022/blob/master/Labs/Week%205/XASupdated.mei) .

 ## __WEEK 7__